6.2.1

 Overview

-• Hungary and Czechoslovakia faced political control battles in the Cold War.
+• Hungary and Czechoslovakia faced political control battles during the Cold War.

 • These struggles shaped each country's government direction.